-Join Jan Kabili for an in-depth discussion in this video Goodbye, part of Using Lightroom and Photoshop Elements Together.
+Join Jan Kabili for an in-depth discussion in this video Goodbye, part of Lightroom and Photoshop Elements: Integration.

 - Hi, this is Jan Kabili.…Thank you so much for joining me for this course:…"Using Lightroom and Elements Together".…I hope you'll try out some of the techniques…that I've shown you here on your own photos.…And, if you'd like to learn more about either…Lightroom or Elements, you'll find lots of…excellent courses right here…in the Lynda.com online training library.…